 - Should I retain my existing number or should I switch to a 03 number?

-Both 0800 and 03 numbers are only inbound numbers which means that they can only be used to receive incoming calls and not for outbound/outgoing calls, although they can be presented as a caller ID within UK, it is recommended to use local/geographical number as caller ID if you dial overseas destinations as some overseas carriers may not be able to pass 0800 or 03 number as correct caller ID.
+Both 0800 and 03 numbers are only inbound numbers which mean that they can only be used to receive incoming calls and not for outbound/outgoing calls.
+However, they can be presented as a caller ID within the UK; it is recommended to use local/geographical number as caller ID if you dial overseas destinations as some foreign carriers may not be able to pass 0800 or 03 number as correct caller ID.

-These virtual numbers are non – geographic in nature which means that they are not localized to any area or region within the UK.
-As an account holder of a 0800 or 03 number your callers can reach you without knowing whether you are a local or national business which improves your perception as a business with a wider national reach.
+These virtual numbers are non-geographic, which means that they are not localised to any area or region within the UK.
+As an account holder of a 0800 or 03 number your callers can reach you without knowing whether you are a local or national business which improves your perception as a business with a broader national reach.

-0800 and 03 numbers both have similar features and are configured exactly the same way.
-You can assign them to any soft-phone, IVR or group of users in a Queue or Ring group.
+0800 and 03 numbers both have similar features and are configured the same way.
+You can assign them to any softphone, IVR or group of users in a Queue or Ring group.

 0800 Numbers are also known as free numbers because the account holder of the number is solely responsible for the cost of calls/call rates.
 From the caller’s perspective, all calls are free of charge from landlines and mobile phones.

-Many large organizations within the UK use free phone numbers to eliminate any economic barrier to customer contact.
-0800 numbers are usually associated to Helplines, Charities and Government Agencies but can also be used by businesses to encourage customer contact.
+Many large organisations within the UK use free phone numbers to eliminate any economic barrier to customer contact.
+0800 numbers are usually associated with Helplines, Charities and Government Agencies but can also be used by businesses to encourage customer contact.

-Due to the account holder bearing the cost of all calls to 0800 numbers, the number is mostly used by large organizations, or companies who have enough budget to cover the call charges.
+Due to the account holder bearing the cost of all calls to 0800 numbers, the number is mostly used by large organisations or companies who have enough budget to cover the call charges.